A career that makes a difference

 The pay, hours, and holidays

-The salary for an Early Learning and Childcare Practitioner ranges between £15-28K per year.
+The salary for an Early Learning and Childcare Practitioner ranges on average between £15-28K per year.
 The actual figure depends on qualifications, experience, and what sort of nursery you’re working at.
 Plus there will be opportunities to earn more if you decide to work your way up to manage a nursery.

 Nurseries can be open from around 7am in the morning to 6pm at night.
 Practitioners usually work an eight-hour shift within these times but part-time and flexible hours are widely available.
 So, if you have your own children, you could find something that fits around your family’s needs.